 How to Add a New Target Language to Your Site

-Before you can translate your WooCommerce products, you first need to add another language that you want your products available into.
-In TranslatePress this is pretty easy.
-Just go to Settings > TranslatePress to find these options:
+Before you can translate your WooCommerce products, you first need to add another language that you want your products available in.
+First, decide which languages you will add.

 First, at the top of the screen, pick your default language.
-After that, under All Languages, you are able to add more.
-Use the drop-down menu to choose one from the list.
+After that, under All Languages, you are able to add one more if you are using the free version—the pro version comes with unlimited new languages though.
+Use the drop-down menu to choose a language from the list.
 In my case, I want German as my site’s second language.
 Save any changes at the bottom and you are done.

 Translate WooCommerce Products with TranslatePress